scipp/scipp/doc/type-erased-prototype.md

 ## Notes

-- Units would be stored as a flag of a variable.
-  Operations with such variables would operate on these flags.
-  Likewise, if a `Histogram` wrapper as discussed above is provided, it could handle units (this implies that operations with `Histogram` that change the unit cannot be done in-place).
 - The prototype currently accesses variables and iterator elements by type.
   We will probably need to use a tag or ID instead: